-("Economic abuse" means any behaviour that has a substantial adverse effect on B's ability to- (a)acquire, use or maintain money or other property, or
+("Economic abuse" means any behaviour that has a substantial adverse effect on B's ability to-

-(a)acquire, use or maintain money or other prope (b)obtain goods or services.)
+- (a)acquire, use or maintain money or other property, or - (b)obtain goods or services.)

 For the purposes of the domestic abuse Act 2021 A's behaviour may be behaviour "towards" B despite the fact that it consists of conduct directed at another person (for example, B's child).